 Let us go with the above example.
-To enforce data access code, more than one team member has to work on a user story.
+To enforce the data access code, more than one team member has to work on a user story.
 Secondly, confine the user stories which are under ‘task in progress’, that is one user story should be smaller than the team size.
-Also, it can be implemented performing pair programming.
+Also, it can be implemented by performing pair programming.

-2. Ask to check commit review:
+2. Ask to check the commit review

-Whenever a developer writes code and wants to check-in that code, test, and document to the version control system, he/she asks a co-developer to review the changes first.
+Whenever a developer writes code and wants to check in that code, test, and document to the version control system, he/she asks a co-developer to review the changes first.
 The developer can implement this by adding ‘commit reviews’ to the ‘definition of done’.
 Also, they can refuse the user stories for which commit reviews are not mentioned (can be viewed as a version control system).

-- It will help increase the overall quality, as the peer developer can challenge the decision made by the prior developer.
+It will help increase the overall quality, as the peer developer can challenge the decision made by the prior developer.
 This leads to better and painless solutions.
-The original developer will go through the changes and explain them to this peer, which will definitely help both enhance their knowledge and skills.
+The original developer will go through the changes and explain them to this peer, which will definitely help enhance their knowledge and skills.

-3. Give awards and celebrate the victory:
+3. Give awards and celebrate the victory

-4. Managing test-driven development:
+4. Managing test-driven development

 You can introduce test-driven development for developing the software.

-- A team can work in parallel with the use of mock objects, with no need to wait for the availability of real dependencies.
+A team can work in parallel with the use of mock objects, with no need to wait for the availability of real dependencies.

-5. Arrange workshops on coding guidelines, designs, tools and different engineering practices:
+5. Arrange workshops on coding guidelines, designs, tools, and different engineering practices

 Built team spirit, where a team can perform their own way.

-- Team can stay committed to each topic.
+The team can stay committed to each topic.

-6. Coding DOJOS:
+6. Coding DOJOS

-- Know-how transfer can be achieved on all topics related to software creation.
+Know-how transfer can be achieved on all topics related to software creation.

-7. Testing day:
+7. Testing day

 When there is a lack of testers in the team, you can introduce ‘Testing day’ in the organization.
-Let each team member test the application and as a compensation for that work, that team member is freed from all coding tasks.
+Let each team member test the application and as compensation for that work, that team member is freed from all coding tasks.

-- Complete focus will be on testing.
+The complete focus will be on testing.
 No task switching is allowed to get more efficient testing output and increased quality.

-8. Urgent call for Scrum meeting:
+8. Urgent call for a Scrum meeting

 Involve team members whenever there is an emergency to mitigate the risks which are inhibiting the Sprint goal.
 In that case, all the team members have to drop the current task and join the meeting.

 Big errors can be taken care of quickly.

-- All the team members will get convinced that they are not alone.
+All the team members will get convinced that they are not alone.

-9. Introduce WIP (Work-In-Progress) Limits on the Scrum Board:
+9. Introduce WIP (Work-In-Progress) Limits on the Scrum Board

-When there forms a stack of the user stories on the Scrum Board, you can put forward WIP limits on the boards.
+When there forms a stack of user stories on the Scrum Board, you can put forward WIP limits on the boards.
 These limits will compel you to take care of the user stories that might block a flow.
 E.g. Developers may assist the testers by writing automated tests on the scenarios that have to be tested.
 This can be enforced by-

-- Writing the limits on the Scrum board
+Writing the limits on the Scrum board

-- Calling an emergency Scrum meeting whenever a limit is violated
+Calling an emergency Scrum meeting whenever a limit is violated

 The status of more user stories will be ‘done’, removing them from the ‘to-be-done tasks’ list.

-10. Kanban Scrum hybrid:
+10. Kanban Scrum hybrid

 Rate the team capacity (in %) for working on user stories.
 So the PO can make use of this rating for the unplanned items that need to be finished early without delaying or canceling a Sprint.
-Once the current task is over, team members are compelled to take an item from the fast-lane (till the reserved time is utilized), before working on the regular Sprint backlog items.
+Once the current task is over, team members are compelled to take an item from the fast lane (till the reserved time is utilized), before working on the regular Sprint backlog items.
 If the reserved time is not sufficient to end the backlog items, then the PO can either wait for the next sprint or cancel the sprint.

 The team can stay focused on a Sprint goal.

-11. Manage time boxes of Spikes:
+11. Manage time boxes of Spikes

-Make sure that the time boxes set for Spikes are taken care by the team members.
+Make sure that the time boxes set for Spikes are taken care of by the team members.
 Also, ensure that the user stories are prioritized.
 Try to show the results to the team members during each retrospective.

 Transparency in the team’s work.

-12. Fixing bugs before working on user story task:
+12. Fixing bugs before working on user story task

 Initially, all the team members need to fix the bugs before working on a user story.